6 Innovative B2B Email Marketing Examples For 2021

 However, success lies in personalization, and this can be a time-consuming task.

 Not all personalized video email marketing has to be created one by one.
-Here’s a great example of a personalized video email that’s simple and can be scaled up:
+Here’s a great example of a B2B email marketing campaign that’s simple and can be scaled up:

 Why it’s a great personalized email: